top of page

 Articles

-My 2021 Xmas Tree and Athletic Year Analogy
+My Xmas Tree and Athletic Year Analogy

-By Bob Byard, Certified USA-T Level II Triathlon Coach
+By Bob Byard, Certified USAT Level II Long Course Triathlon, ASCA, USAC, USATF & ISSA Coach

-On reflection, I’ve compared my undecorated tree as I began the 2019 Season – fresh, uncluttered and full of options (like the aspirations in the New Year) as a unique opportunity.
+On reflection, I’ve compared my undecorated tree as I began the Christmas Season – fresh, uncluttered and full of options (like the aspirations in the New Year) as a unique opportunity.
 The finished tree will be the result of my decoration decisions (similar to my final goals and unplanned challenges)) when it completed.

 When you put the lights on first, (like setting annual goals and challenge, yet attainable) it give basic form and symmetry to the tree.
 You move the lights around (as you do with life’s priorities) when you stand back and observe your initial efforts.